openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Usage of private-use URI schemes with a certain path such as `siopv2://`, also referred to as custom URL schemes, as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior, as described in [@RFC8252].

 Private-use URI schemes are a mechanism offered by mobile operating system providers.
-If an application developer registers a custom URL scheme with the application, that application will be invoked when a request containing custom scheme is received by the device.
-If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.
+If an application developer registers a custom URL scheme with the application, that application will be invoked when a request containing the custom URL scheme is received by the device.
+If no available application supports the custom URL scheme, the platform or browser will typically generate a modal error and present it to the End-User.

-Implementors are highly encouraged to explore other options before using private-use URI schemes due to the known security issues of such schemes, such as lack of controls to prevent unknown applications from attempting to service Authorization Requests.
+Implementers are highly encouraged to explore other options before using private-use URI schemes due to the known security issues of such schemes, such as lack of controls to prevent unknown applications from attempting to service Authorization Requests.
 Any malicious app can register the custom scheme already used by another app, imitate the user interface and impersonate a good app.

 The browser or operating system typically has a process by which native applications and websites can register support that one or more apps be called when an HTTPS URI is triggered in lieu of a system browser.
 This feature goes by several names including "App Links" and "Universal Links", and MAY be used to invoke an installed/registered Self-Issued OP.
 If no appropriate application has been rendered, the request for a Self-Issued OP will go to a browser, which MAY display additional information such as appropriate software options.